tubearchivist/tubearchivist/CONTRIBUTING.md

 ### Develop environment inside a VM

-You may find it nice to run everything inside of a VM, though this is not necessary.
-There's a `deploy.sh` script which has some helpers for this use case.
-YMMV, this is what one of the developers does:
+You may find it nice to run everything inside of a VM for complete environment snapshots and encapsulation, though this is not strictly necessary.
+There's a `deploy.sh` script which has some helpers for this use case:

-- Clone the repo, work on it with your favorite code editor in your local filesystem. *testing* branch is where all the changes are happening, might be unstable and is WIP.
+- This assumes a standard Ubuntu Server VM with docker and docker compose already installed.
-- Then I have a VM running standard Ubuntu Server LTS with docker installed.
-The VM keeps my projects separate and offers convenient snapshot functionality.
-The VM also offers ways to simulate low end environments by limiting CPU cores and memory.
-You can use this [Ansible Docker Ubuntu](https://github.com/bbilly1/ansible-playbooks) playbook to get started quickly.
-But you could also just run docker on your host system.
+- Configure your local DNS to resolve `tubearchivist.local` to the IP of the VM.
-- I have my local DNS resolve `tubearchivist.local` to the IP of the VM for convenience.
-To deploy the latest changes and rebuild the application to the testing VM run:
+- To deploy the latest changes and rebuild the application to the testing VM run:
 ```bash
 ./deploy.sh test
 ```